opendocsg/slw-judgments-backfill/2001_SGHC_78/report.md

 ## crime.

-## 185 In relation to abetment by conspiracy, in Lai Kam Loy & Ors v Public Prosecutor [1994] 1 SLR 787, Yong Pung How CJ
+## 185 In relation to abetment by conspiracy, in Lai Kam Loy & Ors v Public Prosecutor <span class="citation">[1994] 1 SLR 787</span>, Yong Pung How CJ

 commented at 795: